Schneeman71/Klein-Blog/_posts/2025-01-21-First-Post.md

 - You prefer a declarative approach to visualization
 - You are primarily working in R, but sometimes use Python

 However, as mentioned slightly before, plotnine works slower in python than it's competitors.
-As such for performance-heavy tasks, matplotlib and seaborn might be preferable in Python due to better optimization and support
+As such for performance-heavy tasks, matplotlib and seaborn might be preferable in Python due to better optimization and support.

 ### Further Resources